asifchowdhury1/StudySync/README.md

 # StudyTracker - Comprehensive Study Session Analytics

-A full-stack web application for tracking study sessions, managing subjects, and visualizing learning analytics.
-Built with React, Node.js, Express, MongoDB, and D3.js.

-## 🎯 Project Overview
+## 📖 App Description and Purpose

-StudyTracker helps students monitor their study habits, track time across different subjects, and gain insights through interactive data visualizations.
-The application demonstrates modern web development practices and comprehensive analytics features.
+StudyTracker is a full-stack web application designed to help students monitor their study habits, track time across different subjects, and gain insights through interactive data visualizations.
+The application serves as a comprehensive study analytics platform that enables users to:

+- **Track Study Sessions**: Record detailed study sessions with timing, subjects, methods, and personal ratings
+- **Visualize Progress**: View interactive charts and graphs of study patterns and trends
+- **Set and Monitor Goals**: Establish daily and weekly study targets with progress tracking
+- **Analyze Performance**: Identify peak productivity times, effective study methods, and subject focus areas
+- **Manage Academic Subjects**: Organize studies by courses with custom colors and individual goal setting

+This project demonstrates modern full-stack web development practices while providing a practical tool for academic success.
+Built with React, Node.js, Express, MongoDB, and D3.js, it showcases comprehensive implementation of contemporary web technologies.

-## ✨ Features
+## ✨ Features with Screenshots

 ### Core Functionality
 - **User Authentication**: Secure registration and login with JWT tokens